Bob Gibson: 1968: Year of the Pitcher

-1969–1975
+Final years

 Aside from the rule changes set to take effect in 1969, cultural and monetary influences increasingly began impacting baseball, as evidenced by nine players from the Cardinals' 1968 roster who had not reported by the first week of spring training due to the status of their contracts.
 On February 4, 1969, Gibson appeared on The Tonight Show Starring Johnny Carson, and said the Major League Baseball Players Association (MLBPA) had suggested players consider striking before the upcoming season began.
-However, Gibson himself had no immediate contract worries, as the $125,000 salary Gibson requested for 1969 was agreed to by team owner Gussie Busch and the Cardinals, setting a new franchise record for the highest single-season salary.
+Gibson himself had no immediate contract worries, as the $125,000 salary Gibson requested for 1969 was agreed to by team owner Gussie Busch and the Cardinals, setting a new franchise record for the highest single-season salary.

 Despite the significant rule changes, Gibson's status as one of the league's best pitchers was not immediately affected.
-In 1969 he went 20–13 with a 2.18 ERA, 4 shutouts, and 28 complete games.
+In 1969, he went 20–13 with a 2.18 ERA, 4 shutouts, and 28 complete games.
 On May 12, 1969, Gibson struck out three batters on nine pitches in the seventh inning of a 6–2 win over the Los Angeles Dodgers.
-Gibson became the ninth National League pitcher and the 15th pitcher in Major League history to throw an "immaculate inning".
+Gibson became the ninth National League pitcher and the 15th pitcher in Major League history to throw an immaculate inning.
 After pitching into the tenth inning of the July 4 game against the Cubs, Gibson was removed from a game without finishing an inning for the first time in more than 60 consecutive starts, a streak spanning two years.
-After participating in the 1969 All-Star Game (his seventh selection), Gibson set another mark on August 16 when he became the third pitcher in Major League history to reach the 200-strikeout plateau in seven different seasons.
+Gibson set another mark, on August 16, when he became the third pitcher in Major League history to reach the 200-strikeout plateau in seven different seasons.

 Gibson experienced an up-and-down 1970 season, marked at the low point by a July slump where he resorted to experimenting with a knuckleball for the first time in his career.
 Just as quickly, Gibson returned to form, starting a streak of seven wins on July 28, and pitching all 14 innings of a 5–4 win against the San Diego Padres on August 12.
 He would go on to win his fourth and final NL Player of the Month award for August (6–0, 2.31 ERA, 55 SO).
 Gibson won 23 games in 1970, and was once again named the NL Cy Young Award winner.